 - Carry proper documents as essential workers

-Improving safety with 3PL is not just about driver safety.
+Improving safety with 3PL food logistics is not just about driver safety.
 Cleaning trucks and following safety regulations are just as important to keep the food free of contamination so that it is undamaged and safe for public consumption.
 3PLs use these methods to improve the safety and cleanliness of trucks:

 - Track and regulate the temperature of trucks